 “There is no protection for many people inside, how can they go back?”
 Mahn Mahn asked, in what was more a declaration than a question.

 At Mae La, the biggest of the nine refugee camps along the Thailand-Burma frontier, and a 45 minute drive north of Mae Sot, around 45,000 people live in closely-packed timber huts on stilts, their brown roofs dovetailing with leafy green foliage and low clouds on the rain-soaked cliff-tops behind.

-Since 2005, around 70000 Burmese refugees have been resettled, including 50000 to the United States, sparking a whispering campaign that some of those entering the camps are economic migrants seeking a ticket to a new life in the West.
+Since 2005, around 70,000 Burmese refugees have been resettled to third countries after spending time in Thailand – including 50000 to the United States.
+The outflow has sparked a whispering campaign that some of those entering the camps are economic migrants seeking a ticket to a new life in the West.